Antimatter543/karpathy-NN-lectures/README.md

 # Karpathy's Zero to Hero NN Series

 Check out the notebooks and my code to see what I've actually written!
 Used numpy, pytorch (my tensors are flowing), jupyter, matplotlib.
-These notebooks (especially the exercises) are blood, sweat and tears.
-IMO, this series functions as something more practical and useful than any ML course in (undergrad) university.
+Here is [Karpathy's summary](https://karpathy.ai/zero-to-hero.html) of the lectures.

 By the way, after some thinking, I consider the two most pivotal/important to understand moments in this whole thing about the entirety of ML would be:
 - The backpropagation, via a local derivative and the next higher's gradient, and  how that cascades through a whole (differentiable) system so you.
 - This little codeblock in 2 - makemore (unclean version) that explains W1, and that matrix multiplication bit (right underneath a pltshow).

 The other lectures are important and very useful too, but these two are fundamental for understanding.
-The rest is "basically" optimisation.
+The rest is "basically" optimisation (there's a *lot* in "basically").
 ## Snippets from my notebooks
 That I found fun!
 (like, the counts matrix, ..., the pltshow of my actual weights gradient -- shows what effect the weight has on the final loss!
 So crazy, and so cool.)